Jonathan Rothberg

-Jonathan Marc Rothberg (born April 28, 1963) is an American scientist and entrepreneur.
-He is best known for his contributions to next-generation DNA sequencing.
-He works and resides in Guilford, Connecticut.
+Jonathan Marc Rothberg (born April 28, 1963) is an American scientist and entrepreneur notable for his contributions to DNA sequencing.
+He resides in Miami, Florida.

 Early life

 Rothberg was born in New Haven, Connecticut, to Lillian Rothberg and Henry Rothberg, a chemical engineer.
 Prior to Rothberg's birth, his parents founded Laticrete International, Inc. a family-owned manufacturer of products for the installation of tile and stone.
 As a child Jonathan went on sales calls with his father.
 Rothberg's family laid the foundation for his scientific career.

 Education and scientific career

 Rothberg earned a BS in chemical engineering with an option in biomedical engineering from Carnegie Mellon University in 1985.
 He then went on to earn an MS, MPhil, and PhD in biology from Yale University.

 Rothberg himself holds more than 100 patents.

 Business career

 CuraGen

 While a graduate student at Yale, he founded CuraGen, one of the first genomics companies in 1991.
-CuraGen went public in 1999.
+CuraGen became a public company via an initial public offering in 1999.
 By the next year it had a market cap of $5 billion, bigger than that of American Airlines.
 Rothberg resigned as chief executive of CuraGen in 2005.